Robert Hayes (serial killer): 2005–06 murders

 The first known victim was 45-year-old Laquetta Mae Gunther, who was found in an alley on December 26, 2005.
 She had been shot in the back of the head.
 DNA was recovered from the scene.
 Laquetta had gone missing two days prior on Christmas Eve, when she was making dinner plans with her friend Stacey Dittmer.
 When the time came, Laquetta never showed up.
-She was known to have worked as a prostitute.
+She was known to have worked as a sex worker.
 The second victim was 34-year-old Julie Green, found January 14, 2006.
-She was also known to have worked as a prostitute.
+She was also known to have worked as a sex worker.
 She had also been shot in the back of the head.
 No DNA was recovered, but tire tracks were found.
 The tires were for a 2003 Taurus or Sable and in fact the exact tires were later found.

 Just over a month later, on February 24, 2006, police found the body of Iwana Patton, 35, on a dirt road.
 She had been shot, but not in the back of the head, and possibly had struggled with her killer.
 DNA was recovered, along with a shell casing that allowed police to identify the make and model of pistol used (.40-caliber Smith & Wesson Sigma Series VE).
 Ballistics from recovered bullets and recovered DNA matched.

 Authorities received an anonymous telephone call describing the location of Patton's body, but the caller was eventually identified and questioned, and is not a suspect in the killings.
 All three women are believed to have worked as sex workers in the Daytona Beach area.
 Police believe the victims voluntarily accompanied their killer, possibly in a vehicle, and were subsequently murdered and dumped in the same area of Daytona Beach.
 The killer did not attempt to conceal the bodies.

 A criminal profile was made of the killer.
 Investigators theorized that the killer was likely a white male with a female companion in his life whom they resented.
 It was believed the victims were the result of the killer letting out their frustration on them.
-The public had their own theories, believing the killer was involved in a certain line of work that was allowing them to not become suspected; some believed the killer was a truck driver, while others though he was of military background or possibly a police officer.
+The public had their own theories, believing the killer was involved in a certain line of work that was allowing them to not become suspected; some believed the killer was a truck driver, while others thought he was of military background or possibly a police officer.

 Numerous suspects were interviewed, including Hayes, because he had bought a .40-caliber Smith & Wesson weeks before the first murder.
 However, he was not thought to have been involved, and some believe the profile, which mentioned the killer to be white, might have been the reason he was not investigated further.